-The Pillar 2 operations risk assessments consider the impact of a significant error to the firm for the allocation of additional Pillar 2 capital.
+The Pillar 2 operational risk assessments consider the impact of a significant error to the firm and a serious failure of trading systems for the allocation of additional Pillar 2 capital.

 Business risk

 Business risk is defined as the risk to the firm arising from changes in its business, including the risk that the firm may not be able to carry out its business plan and its desired strategy.